-Post event debrief which is a debrief held days or weeks after an operation, when participants have had an opportunity to take a considered view of the effectiveness of the operation.
-A post disaster assessment report is to be completed in partnership with QFES (DM) to provide an overview of the learnings identified following an event and importantly recommendations for improving disaster management.
+Post events debrief which is a debrief held days or weeks after an operation, when participants have had an opportunity to take a considered view of the effectiveness of the operation.
+A post disaster assessment report is to be completed in partnership with QFD, QPS & QRA (DM) to provide an overview of the learnings identified following an event and importantly recommendations for improving disaster management.